Element84/natural-language-geocoding/README.md

 # natural-language-geocoding

-Natural Language Geocoding implements an AI technique to convert natural language descriptions of spatial areas into polygons.
+Geocoding is the process of converting a place into the location of that place.
+Natural Language Geocoding can geocode natural language descriptions of places on the Earth into the geometry.

 ## Installing and Using